ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * Enable text indexing (if available)
   * Enable geo-spatial indexing (if available)

-* Benchmark Phases (test.properties)
-    One, some or all phases can be enabled and will run in the ordered list below.
-Running first five phases is mandatory with optionally enabling fourth one (*loadCreativeWorks*) - for the case when generated data will not be loaded manually into the database.
-Description of phases can be found here: https://github.com/ldbc/ldbc_spb_bm/wiki/Benchmark-Phases

 * Actions like data generation or running the benchmark consist of executing a sequence of benchmark phases described here: https://github.com/ldbc/ldbc_spb_bm/wiki/Benchmark-Phases
   A list of actions that the benchmark can perform given here: https://github.com/ldbc/ldbc_spb_bm/wiki/Benchmark-Actions